barun-saha/kodeagent/README.md

 Check out the docstrings of these tools in the [tools.py](src/kodeagent/tools.py) module for more details.

-To add a new tool, use the `@tool` decorator from `kodeagent.tool` module.
+To add a new tool, use the `@tool` decorator from `kodeagent.tools` module.
 For example:
 ```python
 from kodeagent import tool